antlr/jetbrains-plugin-sample/README.md

 Go to `File -> Project Structure -> Project` and add a new `IntelliJ Platform Plugin SDK` or use a valid existing one.

 You also need the jetbrains antlr adapter.
-It may be imported as a git submodule with `git submodule add git@github.com:antlr/jetbrains.git adaptor`.
+It may be added with `git submodule init` and `git submodule update`.

 Now create a new `Run Configuration` of the type `Plugin`.